hanhanwu/Hanhan_My_Career_Timeline/projects_timeline_details.md

     * I was working on:
       * Desktop & Mobile version interactive user interface development
       * Real time data collection and data preprocessing
 * <b>Tools</b>
   * Language - jQuery, jQuery Mobile, Java
   * IDE - Eclipse
 * <b>Impact & Benefits</b>
   * That was the first version Lie Tester tool of my professors' startup company, right now this startup company is 3 years old, and they are working with goverment agencies as well as other organization to test user psychology through their bio behaviours.
   * During the implementation of this project, I implemented different methods to collect user bio behaviours on Desktop mouse movement and keyboard typing; on Touch interactive behaviours.
 By collaborating with these professors in human computer interaction, I have also learned a lot about the color and arrangement of web elements as well as the user experience they created to users, and how to design the web to give user a relaxed environment when they are doing lie testing
   * Also because of this project, using biometrics and AI have opened my mind and broden my eyes
 * <b>Project 2 - University of Washington AI Lab</b>
+* <b>Description</b>
+  * UW AI Lab was working on natural language processing (NLP), and the professor asked me to analyze their self-developed NLP tools, Reverb and Ollie
+  * I was working on:
+    * Big data NLP processing with Reverb and Ollie.
+The data input was trillions of human text, and th output was extratced phrases
+    * Organize the data output into JSON
+    * Attend weekly AI lab meeting, to learn more about NLP
+* <b>Tools</b>
+  * Language - Java
+  * IDE - Eclipse
+* <b>Impact & Benefits</b>
+  * That was the first time NLP and AI opened my eyes.
+The weekly lunch was also pretty good.
+Later, after I joined Microsoft, I have found those professors I sat with are very famous in AI area and they are active in Microsoft Research
+* <b>Project 3 - Make A Wish Washington</b>
+* <b>Description</b>
+  * Make A Wish is an organization to help those children with serious disease to make a wish come true and leave a beautiful memory, because most of these children may not have any opportunity longer.
+Most of them have cancer.
+  * I was working on:
+    * Public speaking in University Washington, Space Needle to get more public attention to this organization and recruite more volunteers to build beautiful wishes for the children.
+    * Creative idea design to organize children's wishes, such as a deam tour to Disney Land, making dream cakes, etc.
+* <b>Impact & Benefits</b>
+  * Through the public speaking, more than 1000 people in Seattle have listened to my speech and we have recruitered 20+ new volunteers right after my speeches.
+50+ people and organization made the donation to those children who need a beautiful wish come true
+  * In order to organize events for the children, I had to interview them and their families in person.
+The children had cancer and even though everyone knows cancer won't be spreaded to others, I still remember how sensitive and shy those children are.
+They are afraid of getting close to healthy people because they didn't want to hurt anyone.
+I also saw how their sisters and brothers took care of these sick children, it was very touching.
+Maybe because of what I have seen there, I have learned, no matter what happened, never lose hope, because when you are still healthy, you are already very lucky.
+* <b>Other Memories</b>
+  * You may wonder why I was doing 3 volunteer work at the same time.
+Here's why.
+After I got Microsoft offer but learned that I had to wait till 2013 July to onboard, I kept looking for jobs.
+One of a software companies in Seattle had 7 rounds interviews and I passed all of them.
+During the time they were about to give me the offer, I have learned that working in US, the company has to pay for H1B working visa for me.
+During that time, Microsoft has already started my H1B visa application.
+If I let this company to pay for H1B for me too, then 5 months later I leave them, telling them I will join Microsoft, it's immoral and I really could not do that, I thought it was not fair to that company when they wanted a long term full-time employee.
+So, I rejected them and rather chose to work as a volunteer.
+I emailed all the professsors in UW CS and MIS departments, that's 100+ professors, 5 of them replied and saying they were willing to help.
+I also emailed University of Arizona MIS professors, one of my favorite professors, warm-hearted Professor Valacich replied and asked his PhD student Jeff Jenkins to help me get the work application and start to join their projects.
+That was so excited!
+Although all those were volunteer work, It's a great pleasure to work with those professors and they guided me to AI, Human Computer Interaction and Natural Language Processing.
+When I started my work at Microsoft, Jeff got his PhD degree, now he's a professor too, and he is the co-founder with Professor Valacich in that startup company.
+Till now, every time when I need a reference letter for school application or job application, Jeff will write one for me.
+  * I think that was my favorite moment in Seattle.
+Professors are easy to work with, they only focus on research and science and get things done on time.
+They are super friendly and kind.
+Everyday, I was learning a lot, growing at the speed I was happy with.

 ## 2011-2012